DennisSoemers/DennisSoemers.github.io/_posts/2024-05-10-linear-functions-in-rl-state-action-features-and-eligibility-traces.markdown

 of eligibility traces is to carry a memory trace of previously-selected actions (which may not be the one we selected most recently), and update value estimates for them all retroactively as rewards come in.

-I think it is easiest to see what the correct implementation of eligibility traces if, from the previous section, we take the viewpoint of building state-action features vectors as large vectors that contain multiple "copies" of the state feature vector.
+I think it is easiest to see what the correct implementation of eligibility traces would be if, from the previous section, we take the viewpoint of building state-action features vectors as large vectors that contain multiple "copies" of the state feature vector.
 We will then also have a single, large eligibility trace vector, and this vector will gradually accumulate non-zero values for many of its entries as we select different actions in different time steps.
 We can then